 Financial aid eligibility allows students to retake unsuccessfully completed courses.
 Repeated coursework will be included when calculating a student’s credit completion rate.
 The most recent grade earned will be counted in the GPA computation.
 Financial aid will fund one additional attempt of a successfully completed course.

-Students are required to submit official transcripts from all previously attended institutions to the Records and Registration office to be evaluated for transfer credits.
+Students should submit official transcripts from all previously attended institutions to the Records and Registration office to be evaluated for transfer credits.
 Transfer credits are considered attempted and completed credits in the evaluation of cumulative completion rate and maximum timeframe.
-The Financial Aid Appeal Committee reviews transcripts from previously attempted institutions to determine a student’s financial aid eligibility.

 Students on probation may be suspended if they change their major.